-Students will turn in their Chromebooks at the end of each school year unless they are enrolled in R7 Summer Learning.
-Students will also turn in Chromebooks when they transfer to another building in the district, or transfer out of the district.
+Students will turn in their Chromebooks at the end of each school year unless it is determined by Administration that the student(s) will keep their device through summer due to enrollment in LSR7 Summer Learning or other reason(s) deemed appropriate by Administration.
+Students will turn in Chromebooks and the power supply when they transfer to another building in the district, or transfer out of the district.
 Students who withdraw from the Lee's Summit R-7 School District must turn in their Chromebook and its accompanying materials on their last day of attendance.
-Failure to turn in the Chromebook will result in the student being charged the full replacement cost (\$374 for non-touchscreen model and \$422 for touchscreen model).
+Failure to turn in the Chromebook will result in the student being charged the full replacement cost.
 Students who refuse to voluntarily turn in their Chromebook or fail to pay the full replacement cost will also be responsible for the payment of all costs, including but not limited to attorney's fees, incurred by the district to recover the Chromebook or any owed fees.